 A person’s identity in ancient Rome was primarily determined by three names: the praenomen, which functioned as a personal name; the nomen, which served as a family name; and the cognomen, which worked as an identifying mark for which branch of the family you belonged.
 The greater the number of names you were given, the more highly regarded you were in the eyes of your colleagues.

-During the 1700s, this practice, which involves adopting a large number of names, began to spread to Western countries, and it is still practiced in some countries today.
+During the 1700s, this practice, which involved adopting a large number of names, began to spread to Western countries, and it is still practiced in some countries today.
 Aristocratic households liked to give their children lengthy names in order to emphasize their high social standing in society.

 The practice of giving children paternal or maternal names that have been passed down from past generations is common in the Spanish and Arabic cultures, allowing parents to trace their children’s lineage back to their ancestors.